batuhaniskr/real-time-chat-application/README.md

    Having an active connection opened between the client and the server so client can send and receive data.
 This allows             real-time communication using TCP sockets.
 This is made possible by Socket.io.

    The client starts by connecting to the server through a socket(maybe also assigned to a specific namespace).
 Once connections is successful, client and server can emit and listen to events.

+# RESTful

+  Using HTTP requests, we can use the respective action to trigger every of these four CRUD operations.
+    <li>POST is used to send data to a server — Create</li>
+    <li>GET is used to fetch data from a server — Read</li>
+    <li>PUT is used to send and update data — Update</li>
+    <li>DELETE is used to delete data — Delete  </li>